habibrehman2002/cs415_mp2/README.md

 # cs415_mp2
-Code for MP2 for CS415
+Code for MP2 for CS415 (everything is in master branch)